All Episodes

 James Comey is in a whole heap of legal trouble.

-I am telling you, it's written all over this this letter.
+I am telling you, it's written all over this letter.

 But what got worse here is that there are certain things that in America you need something called a warrant.

-Like, for example, if an American is talking to a foreigner and it's picked up by our intelligence agency, and the American is not up to anything nefarious, anything that would be betray a betrayal of his country.
+Like, for example, if an American is talking to a foreigner and it's picked up by our intelligence agency and the American is not up to anything nefarious, anything that would be a betrayal of his country.

 It's just say a general business meeting call, but they're still monitoring whoever this other person is in whatever other country for the safety and security of America.

-Once they discover the American is just talking business, they don't un they might surveil it, but what's called minimization, they minimize what they listen to as it refers to the American.
+Once they discover the American is just talking business, they might surveil it, but what's called minimization, they minimize what they listen to as it refers to the American.

-And if in fact they they write up a report about it, they will say an American, even if it was somebody whose name they recognized.
+And if, in fact, they write up a report about it, they will say an American, even if it was somebody whose name they recognized.

-That's why the unmasking at 350% rate during the Obama uh last years was so deep and so profound in the special orders that he put in place to allow it to happen.
+That's why the unmasking at 350% rate during the Obama last years was so deep and so profound and the special orders that he put in place to allow it to happen.

-And and so certain illegal activities by a certain couple of people that were outsourced to our intelligence colleagues in other countries, they were doing the illegal dirty work.
+And so certain illegal activities by a certain couple of people that were outsourced to our intelligence colleagues in other countries, they were doing the illegal, dirty work.

 It's the same as them doing it themselves.